intel-analytics/BigDL-2.x/apps/pytorch/README.md

 * Pytorch & TorchVision 1.1.0
 * Apache Spark 2.4.3(pyspark)
 * Analytics-Zoo 0.6.0-SNAPSHOT.dev4 and above
-* Jupyter Notebook
+* Jupyter Notebook, matplotlib
-* Ray, psutil(Will be removed in the future)

-## Install Analytics Zoo
+## Install Analytics Zoo and dependencis
-We recommend you to use Anaconda env to prepare the enviroments.
+We recommend you to use Anaconda to prepare the enviroments.
 Especially, you want to run on a yarn cluster(yarn-client mode).
 ```
+conda create -n zoo python=3.6 #zoo is conda enviroment name, you can set another name you like.
+conda activate zoo
-pip install analytics-zoo==0.6.0.dev4
+pip install analytics-zoo==0.6.0.dev4 jupyter matplotlib
+conda install pytorch-cpu torchvision-cpu -c pytorch
 ```

 ## Run Jupyter